Feeling hopeless about your marriage?

 Making a marriage work isn’t easy.
 And the fear that it’s falling apart can send some couples into a tailspin.
 It doesn’t have to be this way.
 Practice these skills and things will get better.

 Now that you know how to save your marriage when you feel hopeless, I encourage you to practice these steps on a daily basis.
 However, I know that fixing a marriage isn’t always as easy as practicing the steps you read in an article.
-If you’re struggling with your marriage, give me a call at (719) 544-2016.
-I’m happy to spend some time on the phone with you in a brief consultation so we can figure out exactly what to do to save your marriage.
+If you’re struggling with your marriage, find a couples counselor and get the help you deserve.